krasnoludkolo/haste/README.md

 ```

 ## Disclaimer
-Keep in mind that Haste in early-alpha phase which means that some API details may change between versions.
+Keep in mind that Haste is in early-alpha phase which means that some API details may change between versions.